Content is the epicentre of what we do as a business except many forget its importance and either do nothing or do it inconsistently.

 Positioning your company as a source of relevant content in your industry is a great way to gain backlinks to your site and earn creditability as Google sees your site as authoritative and relevant.

-Content marketing for small businesses must be consistent
+Content marketing for small businesses should aim to be consistently good

 Regularly updated content with relevant internal links to other interesting content on your website keeps Google’s spiders busy by connecting your pages, and this enables Google to index your site.

 All of this gives essential clues to search engines as to what your website and content are.

 Without content, there is nothing to optimise for search engines, and visitors won’t find you easily.

 You don’t need a bottomless pit of money to create awareness and interest.

 By writing a series of posts relevant to what you want to promote and then updating it, I like to call it a portfolio of content which you can add and update.

 The content you’re writing is what I call the discovery trail; you are aiming to promote exciting, readable and findable content, so people are aware of your existence.

 Your aim is to build a long term audience in your niche and be consistent in your activities.